Workers Unite! Film Festival 2024

 Program 8

-A prominent Czech journalist leaves her family and joins the “cheap labour force” in Western Europe.
+A prominent Czech journalist leaves her family and joins the “cheap labor force” in Western Europe.
 Undercover, she works at an asparagus farm in Germany, tries her hand as a maid at a hotel in Ireland and takes care of the elderly in France.
 She experiences first-hand the struggles of Eastern European low-wage workers whose sacrifice and hard work allow for Western society’s comfort.
 What is the real price that Europe pays for exploiting its own citizens?
 What do the lives of economic migrants, who have been forced to leave their children and elderly parents, look like?
 And why are privileged Europeans looking the other way?

 Make A Circle (1 hr 29m)